Logarithmically larger deletion codes of all distances: Introduction

 \begin{theorem} Let $n, a, b$ be natural numbers with $n \geq a+b$.
 If $u$ and $v$ are words with lengths $n-a$ and $n-b$ (respectively) and $\SCS(u,v) = n$ (equivalently, $\LCS(u,v) =n-a-b$), then \end{theorem}

-(We remark that this theorem remains true if we work over arbitrary alphabets.)
 The $a=b$ case can be phrased symmetrically as follows: If $u,v$ are words of equal length with $\dist(u,v)=d$, then we have independent of the lengths of $u,v$.
 We also prove in the appendix that this theorem is tight in that for all choices of $a$ and $b$ and all sufficiently large $n$ (in terms of $a,b$), there exists a pair of words $u,v$ for which equality is attained in both inequalities.

 The paper is organized as follows.
 We prove the main result Theorem~\ref{thm:main} in Section~\ref{sec:main}; we prove Proposition~\ref{prop:multiplicity-ineq} and Theorem~\ref{thm:multiplicity-upper-bound} in Section~\ref{sec:upper-extremal}; finally, we describe a family of pairs of words which attain equality in Theorem~\ref{thm:multiplicity-upper-bound} in the appendix.